MacdonaldRobinson/FlexDotnetCMS/README.md

 **Instead of programming directly in the CMS you can use an include ShortCode "{IncludeFile:'[Path-To-File]'}" which allows you to load a cshtml file, which will be executed at runtime, without any build process, kinda makes your workflow similar to PHP, simply make your change and refresh the page.**

+*You will get full intellisence and code completion support when using Visual Studio*

 ## Multi Language
 - You can create as many languages in the CMS as you like.